 Information for Out-Of-Area Students

-must be completed by closing.
-Be sure to bring your completed REAP test preparation & check-in sheet with you to drop-in testing.
+Check the drop-in testing hours carefully (hours and testing days vary) and plan to test on a scheduled testing day/time.
+No appointment is required but all tests must be completed by closing.
+Be sure to bring your completed REAP test preparation & check-in sheet and a photo I.D. with you to drop-in testing.

-Note: If traveling to Santa Barbara to complete Assessment presents a significant financial/personal hardship, out-of-area students have the option to defer (postpone) Assessment for one semester.
+If traveling to Santa Barbara to complete Assessment presents a significant financial/personal hardship, out-of-area students have the option to temporarily defer (postpone) Assessment.
 Deferring math and/or English Assessment will temporarily clear your new student Assessment hold, but you will be unable to register for math and/or English courses or courses with math and/or English prerequisites until testing is completed.